-- The panel does not appear to have the required ARC fault breakers - needs repair.

-- The electrical system appeared to be properly grounded via a 8 foot grounding rod at the electrical meter.
-It was undeterminable if the home was properly grounded.
+- The panel has a 200 amp disconnect which is adequate for the size of the house. - The panel appears to have the required ARC fault breakers. - The front cover could not be removed due to locking type attachment screws. - The electrical system appeared to be properly grounded via a 8 foot grounding rod at the electrical meter.
+It was undeterminable if the home was properly grounded. - The gas meter appeared to be properly bonded.